uriahninelabs/designsystem/components.md

 ## Topic Container

 This component is meant to be used to provide an overview of a service area or outcome.
 The text should be limited to about 90 words in no more than three paragraphs.
+When multiple Topic Containers in a row, the image and text will alternate between the left and right side.

 {% include _component-topic-container.html %}